kailash-manasarovar/statement/docs/timeline/2022/june.md

 ## Preparing for the audition

-- The head of studies, Jaume Signes, a trumpet teacher allows me to use Jaume's room, the trumpet teaching room, every day to practice my pieces for the audition.
+- The head of studies, Jaume Signes, a trumpet teacher, allows me to use his room, the trumpet teaching room, room 6, every day to practice my pieces for the audition on a stand up piano.
 - One day, Gloria Muñoz Pimentel (this is the name on the conservatory website currently: https://portal.edu.gva.es/conservatoriDénia/es/centro/organigrama/), one of the receptionists, tells me I cannot use the normal room I've been using as it's busy but there is a room free upstairs instead.

 !!! tip "Gloria the receptionist"